abdelah202/Robonexus/README.md

 We run the esp32-simulator/simulate.js
 ![simulate js](screenshots/data_send.png)

-When checking the cosole of app.js
+When checking the cosole of app.js <br />
 ![app.js](screenshots/data_rec.png)

 ## Technologies Used